islem-teboub/Realization-of-a-centralized-server-for-managing-several-communication-groups./README.md

 In this case, the server must do the following:
 - Management of groups (creation, destruction of a group, insertion of a new member, deletion of a member, delivery of the list of the members of a group and their addresses ...)
 - Broadcast messages between the nodes offering a cosistant order to the reception.

+For more technicals information, check the "PART2 - French Technical Sheet" PDF uploaded in the repository.